constantAmateur/constantAmateur.github.io/_posts/2020-12-24-linearRegression.md

 The mean of y is -0.0429569
 ```

+So the best fit value of $c$ is indeed the average of $y$ as we would expect.

 ## One variable only

 The slightly less useless version is of course where we have another variable $x$ related to $y$ in some way.
 If we then modify our model to be